 A stop order is also an exit order that will close your trade.
 Commonly referred to as a stop loss order or a protective stop order, this type of order is intended to limit the amount of loss incurred by your trade.
 A stop loss order will close your trade at a designated level of loss.
 Stop orders can also be used to lock in gains as your trades progress into profit.
 Stop losses can be painful when they're hit, but they'll keep you in the trading game longer than if they're not used.

 Entry orders are those to enter the market at a specified price.
-It's almost impossible to monitor the market every second, and this is why an entry order can be handy.
-If you feel the market may take a certain action such as breakthrough a price that it's been touching but hasn't yet been able to break, you would want to use an entry limit order.
+It's almost impossible to monitor the market every second, so that an entry order can be handy.
+If you believe the market may move in a particular direction, such as a breakthrough in price that it's been touching but hasn't yet been able to break, you could use an entry limit order.
 When the price crosses your entry limit order, you're in the market.

-But entry orders can be a double-edged sword.
+Entry orders can be a double-edged sword.
 The advantage is that you can enter the market when it moves while you're away or not paying attention.
-The disadvantage is that the market can touch your entry order and take it negative before you have a chance to evaluate the move.
+The disadvantage is that the market can touch your entry order and move against you, impacting the position negatively before you have a chance to evaluate the move.
 This is where good risk management practices come into play.

 Do Your Homework